abachman/intermedia-studio/notes/course-guide.md

 ## Assignments

 All assignments will be project based.
 Most projects are small: one week.
-Two projects will be medium: two weeks.
-One project will be large: four weeks.
+Two projects will be medium, one project will be large.

 {full assignments description goes here}